mkrishnadev1996-alt/reflection-agent/README.md

 ## Description

 This project implements a reflection-based AI agent using LangChain and LangGraph.
 The agent generates Twitter posts based on user requests and iteratively reflects on them, providing critiques and recommendations for improvement.
-The process continues up to 6 reflections to refine the tweet.
+The process continues up to 3(can be configured) reflections to refine the tweet.

 The agent consists of two main components:
 - **Generator**: Creates initial and revised Twitter posts